“We’re living in a world where people can become businesses in 60 seconds.” Brian Chesky, CEO of Airbnb.

 Your options are also limited to a massage type, duration, gender of a therapist, who you are ordering massage for… that’s about it.
-You will get an offer in accordance with your Zip Code and options you’ve chosen.
+You will get an offer in accordance with your Zip Code and the options you’ve chosen.

-Decentralized approach is the opposite of the centralized one in that it empowers the buyer to decide for himself/herself on the most important search criteria for him/her.
+The decentralized approach is the opposite of the centralized one in that it empowers the buyer to decide for himself/herself on the most important search criteria for him/her.
 In this case, your marketplace platform should facilitate search with a multitude of filters and handy search tools.

 The approach is best suited for very heterogeneous products and services with nearly endless choice options.

 For example, when in search of accommodation, travelers may have very different preferences.
-Some may be driven by the proximity to certain locations, while others are looking for something very special like a tree house.
+Some may be driven by the proximity to certain locations, while others are looking for something very special like a treehouse.
 The same goes for freelance services.
 You might be looking for a person with a unique set of skills for some complex task or you just need someone with a decent German to translate a document.

-Therefore, the decentralized searching and matching involve:
+Therefore, decentralized searching and matching involve: